"If it sounds too good to be true, it probably is".

 This forces the merchant to prove that the goods or services were delivered, and to refund you if they can’t.

-To do this with your Tide card, tap 'Support' > 'Report fraud' in your Tide app and select the 'Card' option.
+To do this with your Tide card, tap the 'Support' icon in the top right corner > 'Report fraud' in your Tide app and select the 'Card' option.
 You'll be put directly in touch with our fraud team, who'll support you.

 Be sure to do this within 120 days of making the purchase.